stephencweiss/stephencharlesweiss.com/content/blog/2019-05-24/swap-variables-with-destructuring.md

 console.log({ x, y }) // {x: 20, y: 10}
 ```

-So what’s actually going on behind the scenes?
+So what's actually going on behind the scenes?

-We’re declaring that we’d like to assign to x and y (the left hand side targets, `[x, y] =`) the values of the array with y in the 0th index position and x in the 1st index position (`[y, x]`) .
+We're declaring that we'd like to assign to x and y (the left hand side targets, `[x, y] =`) the values of the array with y in the 0th index position and x in the 1st index position (`[y, x]`) .

 Javascript will execute the code and make the assignments.